 Puri being a pilgrimage center only helped his art survive.
 Scores of people from various places in India visit Jagannath temple and the beach being famous helped him tremendously.
-Tourist started appreciating the art which again gave him recognition and fame.
+Appreciation from pilgrims and tourist gave him recognition and fame.

 In 1991, he started India's first sand art institute in Puri where he taught children to learn this art form.
 Now he represents India in various international competitions and has had a chance to showcase his art in every part of the world.

-Despite of all this he didn't got much support from the state or the central government.
-He has often complaint publicly about this.
+Despite all this, he didn't get much support from the state or the central government.
+He has often complained publicly about this.
 Lately, the state government of Orissa awarded him the "Think Odisha Leadership Award", and NALCO a public sector company made him as the company's first brand ambassador.

-His dream is to make this art form famous in India and bring India to the international stage when it comes to sand art.
+His dream is to make this art form famous in India and bring India to the international stage.
 His attempt to make this art form popular is showing some results with one of student Manas Kumar Sahoo went on to become a semi-finalist in India's Got Talent.
 Many children in Orissa are also taking this art form seriously.

-He is now an icon for many budding artist who love this art and want to make a career in this.
+He is now an icon for many budding artists who love this art and want to make a career out of this.